-How concepts are learned from experience is a central question in cognitive science.
-It is well-known that some concepts can be viewed as analytic, having compact necessary and sufficient defining criteria (e.g., grandparent or triangle), whereas others are based on similarity or typicality (e.g., chair, bachelor).
+How concepts can be learned from experience is a common question for AI systems.
+It is well known that some concepts can be viewed as analytic, having compact necessary and sufficient defining criteria (e.g., grandparent or triangle), whereas others are based on similarity or typicality (e.g., chair, bachelor).
 Prior work has explored analogical generalization as an explanation for learning similarity-based categories.
-The SEQL model of analogical generalization (Kuehne et al 2000a) has been used to model learning of perceptual stimuli (Kuehne et al 2000b), stories (Kuehne et al 2000a), spatial prepositions (Lockwood et al 2008) and causal models (Friedman & Forbus, 2008; Friedman & Forbus, 2009).
-SEQL's ability to construct probabilistic generalizations provides a model of typicality, i.e., high-probability relationships and attributes are more SEQL has been used to model progressive typical. alignment (Gentner et al 2007), where sequences of highly similar exemplars lead to more rapid learning (Kuehne et al Progressive alignment alone may suffice to 2000a). generate rule-like concepts (e.g., Gentner & Medina, 1998), but another possibility is to use negative examples to hypothesize and sharpen criteria for concepts.
-Winston (1970) proposed the idea of a near-miss, a labeled negative example that differs from the intended concept in only one way.
-A near miss exemplar should be highly alignable with some instances of a concept1.
+The SAGE model of analogical generalization, an evolutionary improvement over SEQL (Kuehne et al 2000a) has been used to model learning of perceptual stimuli (Kuehne et al 2000b), stories (Kuehne et al 2000a), spatial prepositions (Lockwood et al 2008) and causal models (Friedman & Forbus, 2008; Friedman & Forbus, 2009).
+SAGE's ability to construct probabilistic generalizations provides a model of typicality, i.e., highprobability relationships and attributes are more typical.
+SAGE has been used to model progressive alignment (Gentner et al 2007), where sequences of highly similar exemplars lead to more rapid learning (Kuehne et al 2000a).
+Progressive alignment alone may suffice to generate rulelike concepts (e.g., Gentner & Medina, 1998), but another possibility is to use negative examples to sharpen criteria for concept membership.
+Winston (1970) proposed the idea of a near-miss, a labeled negative example that differs from the intended concept in a small number of ways.
+A near-miss exemplar should be highly alignable with some instances of a concept1.
+Consequently, a concept learner that uses similarity alone might misclassify a near-miss negative example as a positive instance, so the similarity can be used as a cue for additional analysis.
+Presumably, one or more of the differences detected could be critical to the definition of the concept.